 - The definition of “compliance” can be vague.
 In some cases such as the FCC requirements, the actual requirements, test procedures and labeling requirements are very clear.
 In others, such as WEEE and Rohs, defining compliance and who is responsible is not clear-cut.

 - Everyone is going to want to do everything for you.
 Remember, the people giving you advice have a vested interest in getting your business.
 You need to ask a lot of questions to make sure you aren’t paying for things twice (i.e., your CM does a Rohs as part of their business offerings and then the certification company wants to recheck it for you).

 - The recommendations are only as good as the information you provide.
 Regulations are highly dependent on the type of products and the sub-systems.
 For example, you will need to get some separate certifications for chargers, batteries and other accessories.
 If a product can be used as a toy, then the product might require additional certifications.
-If you don’t clearly define all the parts of your product and how it will be used.

 - Some of the regulations/certifications are from other companies.
 For example, you may want to put the Bluetooth logo on your product to indicate Bluetooth capability.
 You will need to test and register your product with the company.
 Apple has very strict testing that may take significant time.

 WHAT IS THE LANGUAGE OF A REGULATION?

 The term “certified” includes a broad set of activities, tests, paperwork, labeling and other requirements.
 Here is a short list of the types of things are you going to encounter

 - Testing requirements.
 Each of the various bodies in various countries or international consortia have very defined sets of tests that a product can be subjected to them.
 The list of possible tests across all countries is probably tens of thousands of different protocols.
 The trick is to understand which ones apply to your product and which ones do you have to do.